soderlind/a-faster-load-textdomain/README.md

 # A Faster load_textdomain

-This is a WordPress plugin that caches the .mo file as PHP array, and [include](https://www.php.net/manual/en/function.include.php) the array instead of the .mo file.
+This is a WordPress plugin that caches the .mo file as an PHP array, and [include](https://www.php.net/manual/en/function.include.php) the array instead of the .mo file.
 In theory, nothing is faster in PHP than loading and executing another PHP file.

 ## Installation